hannibal002/SkyHanni/CONTRIBUTING.md

 You may notice some `//#if TODO` comments in the code, these are preprocessor comments that we are using to signify that we need to make this functionality work again on 1.21.
-If for whatever reason you want the preprocessor to ignore these comments, you can add `skyhanni.skipTodos=true` to your `.gradle/private.properties` file.
+If for whatever reason you want the preprocessor to ignore these comments, you can add `skyhanni.skipPreprocessTodos=true` to your `.gradle/private.properties` file.
 This will make the preprocessor ignore all `//#if TODO` comments.

 ### Improving mappings